This has been a long running article on preparing a Honda CBR125 for racing in the Bucket Racings associations Commuterlite class.

 potentiometer (available from Jaycar) in series.
 More resistance

 = more fuel.
-Should be done on a Dyno with an O2 sensor.
+Preferably done on a Dyno with an O2 sensor although it can be sorted at a track day.
 Once

 the correct value has been established, replace the potentiometer

-with a 10c resistor of the closest standard value.
-When adjusting
+with a 1w resistor of the closest standard value.

-should get you started.
-Several bikes run well on a 1.4K
+seems to work.
+Several bikes run well on aroud a 1.4K

 All electrical equipment not required on a race bike should be discarded.